Marfa-Creation/dotfiles/configuration/STOWING.md

-use gnu stow to make symlink
-stow --no-folding -t ~ stow
+use gnu stow to create symlink in appropriate places `stow --no-folding -t ~ stow`